Mislata

-Population
+Demographics

-In recent decades it has gone from being a village in the Horta region of the Valencian Community, to the most densely populated borough in Spain and one of the ten most densely populated in Europe, with a population of 43,363 (2006 figures) spread across 2.1 km².
+In recent decades it has gone from being a village in the Horta region of the Valencian Community, to the most densely populated municipality in Spain and one of the ten most densely populated in Europe, with a population of 46,131 spread across 2.1 km2.

 This growth has been assisted by better transport communications including the opening of two stations of the Valencian metro on 20 May 1999 in the town which provide a direct connection to the main railway station and the main shopping area in Carrer de Colón.
 Further extensions westwards to the Valencia airport and the towns of Quart de Poblet and Manises were completed in 2007.

 Further construction work which was completed on green belt land in 2005 will further increase Mislata's population density.

 The area has been, in a physical sense, almost swallowed up by the encroaching suburbs of Valencia in recent years.